Compare Car Insurance in Spain — 2026 Quotes for Expats

 How to get a Generali car insurance quote in English

-The fastest route is to call our Jávea office on 966 461 625 Monday–Friday 09:30–15:00, or email info@turnerinsurance.es with your vehicle and driver details.
-We send a formal Generali quote within minutes — with your full UK or Dutch no-claims bonus applied from the first call — and you're under no obligation to take it.
+The fastest route is to call our Javea office on 966 461 625, Monday–Friday 09:30–15:00.
+Or email info@turnerinsurance.es with your vehicle and driver details.
+We send a formal Generali quote within minutes.
+Your full UK, EU, Canadian or US no-claims bonus is applied from the first call.
+And you're under no obligation to take it.
 You then have a like-for-like benchmark to compare against any other Spanish broker or direct-sales quote.

-If you'd rather research the product first, our main Car Insurance Spain page walks you through Generali's cover in detail, and the expat car insurance guide covers the UK-to-Spain switching process, the matriculación timeline and the V16 emergency beacon law that takes effect on 1 January 2026.
+If you'd rather research the product first, start with our main car insurance in Spain guide.
+It walks you through Generali's cover in detail.
+The expat car insurance guide covers the UK-to-Spain switching process and the matriculación timeline.
+It also covers the V16 emergency beacon law that takes effect on 1 January 2026.

 Frequently asked questions: comparing car insurance in Spain